 If you feel that you have to resign, because of dangerous working conditions or your boss's behaviour, you may be able to claim constructive dismissal.

-If you are thinking about claiming constructive dismissal, you should raise the problem as a grievance before you resign.
+If you're thinking about claiming constructive dismissal, you should raise the problem as a grievance before you resign.
 If you don't, an Industrial Tribunal can refuse to hear your constructive dismissal claim or reduce the amount of compensation you receive.
 Constructive dismissal is, however, not always easy to prove.
 So be careful and take advice.

-What are your benefits if you resign?
+Your benefits if you resign

 If you have a personal pension plan, you can take it with you if you change jobs.
 If you were paying into a company scheme, you should be able to get a statement of the current value of your pension fund.
 You may be able to transfer this to another scheme, or into a personal pension plan.

-What about being paid for holidays you haven't taken?
+Pay for holidays you haven't taken

 Getting your P45

 When you stop working for an employer, they will normally give you a P45 form.
 This is a record of the pay you have earned and the tax that's been paid so far in the tax year.
 You'll need a P45 form to give to your new employer.

 If you are a member of a trade union, you can get help, advice and support from them.